afearbm/new-relic-plugins/configuration-variants/readme.md

 - **polling_interval_seconds:** The amount of time, in seconds, between consecutive attempts to collect data from the monitored system.
 If this attribute is omitted or if it contains an invalid value, a hidden default is used (usually 60).

-- **"send_to_plugin"** refers to the data types that should be send to your Plugin instance.
+- **send_to_plugin** refers to the data types that should be send to your Plugin instance.
 As explained above, this is usually a subset of what can be sent to Insights.

-- **"send_to_insights"** refers to the data types that should be send to your Insights account.
+- **send_to_insights** refers to the data types that should be send to your Insights account.
 As explained above, this is dependent on some additional configuration to your `newrelic.json`.

-- **“notifications”** refers to events reported by the monitored system.
+- **notifications** refers to events reported by the monitored system.
 These can be reported as Insights events and will include severity information as well as a description of the event.

-- **“relationships”** refers to the dependence or interaction between objects.
+- **relationships** refers to the dependence or interaction between objects.
 These are typically defined as parent-child relationships, and can be reported under the “blue_medora_relationships” event type in Insights.

 ----